Privacy Virtual Cards

 With Privacy, you have full control of your online transactions.
 Learn how to make the most of the platform in the table below:

-Measure You Can Take
+Measure You Can Take How It Protects You

-A Single-Use Card can be used only once.
+Create a Single-Use Card A Single-Use Card can be used only once.
 It closes minutes after the transaction, becoming useless to potential thieves.
 It’s ideal for purchases on new or unfamiliar websites.

-A Merchant-Locked Card can be used multiple times, but only at a particular vendor.
+Generate a Merchant-Locked Card A Merchant-Locked Card can be used multiple times, but only at a particular vendor.
 It’s useful for subscriptions and other recurring payments.
 Even if it ends up in the wrong hands, this card can’t be used anywhere else, enhancing the security of your online purchases.

-You can close or pause your Privacy Card anytime without affecting your real card and bank account.
-The feature enables you to prevent hidden or unwarranted subscription charges, as Privacy declines all charges to a paused or closed virtual card.
+Close, pause, and unpause the card You can close or pause your Privacy Card anytime without affecting your real card and bank account.
+The feature enables you to avoid hidden or unexpected subscription charges, as Privacy declines all charges to a paused or closed virtual card.

-with a browser extension for Chrome, Firefox, Edge, and Safari.
+Privacy makes the checkout experience fast and seamless with a browser extension for Chrome, Firefox, Microsoft Edge, Safari and Safari for iOS.
 The extension autofills virtual card numbers for you at checkout, saving you from switching between browser tabs or memorizing card numbers.

 With the Privacy mobile app for iOS and Android, you can monitor your account activity, generate new virtual cards, and shop safely on the go.
 Enable real-time alerts to get notified when your cards are used or declined.